MushroomRL/mushroom-rl/examples/habitat/README.md

 cd Replica-Dataset
 ./download.sh replica-path
 ```
-* For this task we only use a custom YAML file `pointnav_apartment-0.yaml`.
+* For this task we only use the custom YAML file `pointnav_apartment-0.yaml`.
 * `DATA_PATH: "replica_{split}_apartment-0.json.gz"` defines the JSON file with
 some scene details, such as the agent's initial position and orientation.
 The `{split}` value is defined in the `SPLIT` key.
 > If you want to try new positions, you can sample some from the set of the
 scene's navigable points.
-This is accessible by Habitat.env._env._sim.sample_navigable_point().
+After initializing a `habitat` environment, for example
+`mdp = Habitat(...)`, run `mdp.env._env._sim.sample_navigable_point()`.

 * `SCENES_DIR: "Replica-Dataset/replica-path/apartment_0"` defines the scene.
 As said before, this path is relative to where you launch the script, thus we
-need to link it.
+need to link the Replica folder.
 If you launch `habitat_nav_dqn.py` from its example folder, run
 ```
-ln -s <YOUR_PATH>/Replica-Dataset/ <MUSHROOM_RL PATH>/mushroom-rl/examples/habitat
+ln -s <PATH TO>/Replica-Dataset/ <MUSHROOM_RL PATH>/mushroom-rl/examples/habitat
 ```
 * Finally, you can launch `python habitat_nav_dqn.py`.